Chenal Valley

 The main thoroughfare is Chenal Parkway, mostly a divided four-lane path chiefly connecting Highway 10 to west Little Rock's Financial Centre business district.
 Chenal Parkway's northwestern terminus is just north of Arkansas 10 at Highway 300, near the Pinnacle Valley neighborhood.
 The southeastern terminus lies at Autumn Road at a transition to Financial Centre Parkway, with continuation to a conversion into Interstate 630 at Shackleford Road.

-Chenal Valley’s rapid development started in 1990 with the establishment of Chenal Country Club and the construction some of the area's current crop of homes.
-Those first houses, as well as a limited number of apartment and condominium complexes, can be found scattered throughout wooded sections of Chenal Valley.
+Chenal Valley’s rapid development started in 1990 with the establishment of Chenal Country Club and the construction of some of the area's current crop of homes.
+Those first houses, as well as a limited number of apartment and condominium complexes, can be found scattered throughout the wooded sections of Chenal Valley.

-Several mass-market retailers populate Chenal's eastern commercial corridor near the Financial Centre area, including Wal-Mart, Kroger, Target, Home Depot, Whole Foods, and automobile manufacturers, such as Audi and Chevrolet.
-Its western commercial corridor boasts the Promenade at Chenal, which includes an IMAX theater, and major clothing retailers and stores such as Apple and Nike, among others.
+Several mass-market retailers populate Chenal's eastern commercial corridor near the Financial Centre area.
+Its western commercial corridor boasts the Promenade at Chenal, which includes an IMAX theater, and major clothing retailers and stores.